Coyotes' Boomtown: Picking Up The Migrant Trail On The Way To The U.S.-Mexico Border

 Trump also credited Mexico for doing more to address immigration.
 On Friday, he tweeted: "Mexico, for the first time in decades, is meaningfully apprehending illegals at THEIR Southern Border, before the long march up to the U.S. This is great and the way it should be.
 The big flow will stop."

 But there is no evidence of that in places like Gracias a Dios, where the flow of immigrants continues to grow.
-U.S. immigration officials estimate they apprehended more than 100,000 people crossing the U.S. Southern border last month — the most in more than a decade.

 The majority of them are families and unaccompanied children from Central America, which represents a historic shift in immigration.